MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

    * The `AzureStorageAccessKey` is the access key of the Azure Storage account.

-   * The `MagContainer` is the container name in Azure Storage account containing MAG dataset, Usually in forms of mag-yyyy-mm-dd.
+   * The `MagContainer` is the container name in Azure Storage account containing MAG dataset, Usually in the form of **mag-yyyy-mm-dd**.

 1. Press the **SHIFT + ENTER** keys to run the code in this block.

 ## Mount Azure Storage as a file system of the cluster

+In this section, you mount MAG dataset in Azure Storage as a file system of the cluster.

 1. Copy and paste the following code block in a new cell.